Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Experiment Results

 \subsection{Subjective evaluation}

-The results of subjective evaluations are presented in Table.\ref{tab:experiment_results}.
-NeuCo-FastSVC, which reconstructs singing audio using substituted SSL features, outperforms SpkEmb-FastSVC in both naturalness and similarity.
-Comparing NeuCo-FastSVC and NeuCo-HiFi-GAN, the latter scores lower in both dimensions, possibly due to its limitations in capturing singing rhythm and vocalist timbre from SSL features.
-Notably, the inclusion of the neural harmonic filter into FastSVC, namely NeuCoSVC, significantly enhances naturalness while maintaining timbre similarity.
-In the cross-language scenario, NeuCoSVC achieves performance comparable to intra-language conversions, which could be attributed to the similarity of fundamental phonemes between Chinese and English, indicating its applicability for conversions between diverse languages.
-In the cross-domain scenario, all models suffer from performance degradation, likely due to the short reference audio duration differences in pitch range and the gap between speech and singing audio.
+Table.\ref{tab:experiment_results} presents the results of subjective evaluations.
+NeuCo-FastSVC demonstrates better performance over SpkEmb-FastSVC in terms of both naturalness and similarity, showcasing the advantages of the concatenative approach over the disentanglement-based speaker embedding approach in one-shot SVC.
+We also conduct ablation studies to validate the efficacy of integrating the FastSVC architecture and neural harmonic filters.
+When comparing NeuCo-FastSVC with NeuCo-HiFi-GAN, the former outperforms in both aspects, indicating that the FastSVC architecture is better suited for SVC by effectively reconstructing singing voice from SSL features.
+Additionally, in the comparison between NeuCoSVC and NeuCo-FastSVC, while maintaining a similar level of timbre similarity, NeuCoSVC achieves superior naturalness, highlighting the effectiveness of incorporating neural harmonic filters.
+In the cross-language scenario, NeuCoSVC achieves performance comparable to intra-language conversions, which could be attributed to the similarity of fundamental phonemes between different languages, indicating its applicability for conversions between diverse languages.
+In the cross-domain scenario, all models suffer from performance degradation, likely due to the short reference audio duration, differences in pitch range and the gap between speech and singing audio.
 Nevertheless, NeuCoSVC demonstrates robustness and broader applicability, yielding favorable results.